bm2-lab/PerturBase/README.md

 ### pipeline_bash_files

-For ATAC-seq and RNA-seq single-cell perturbation datasets, please select the corresponding script, respectively.
-For instance,
+For ATAC-seq and RNA-seq single-cell perturbation datasets, please execute the corresponding script.

 For ATAC-seq fragment data set,